 - Financial services

 Lara has strong financial regulation experience, having undertaken a secondment to the Financial Conduct Authority in the context of regulating peer-to-peer lending firms.
-Her experience of financial regulation work includes:
+Her experience of financial regulation work also includes advising in relation to the scope of activities caught by the Regulated Activities Order, the need for authorisation by individual members of a company and possible claims relating to breaches of the FCA Handbook.

 - Offshore litigation